emanueleusai/ML4SCI-1/CircumgalacticMediumChallenge/Readme.md

+*This is a high-level description of the problem, and what you need to submit.
+Please see the jupyter notebook for more detailed information.

 ## Problem description

 Galaxies are embedded in large gas haloes termed the “circumgalactic medium (CGM)”.
 The history of a galaxy is encapsulated in the history of its gas cycling between the visible body of the galaxy and the CGM.
 The CGM is a source for a galaxy’s star-forming fuel, and plays a role in regulating the galactic gas supply.
 Understanding the CGM and its history thus offers insight into galaxy evolution.